s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

 We didn't implement any rules for code quality, although we installed ``ruff``, helping to comply with PEP8 guidelines.
-We attempted to do typehinting in most of our code, but in general we didn't use any 3rd. party code quality checkers as the code quality in the team was reasonably good.
-However for larger projects it is naturally recommended to enforce some code quality rules.
-In practice is not that important which set of rules are enforced (as long as they are reasonable).
-A set of rules ensures consistency and it is easier for the members to understand eachothers code.
+We attempted to do type hinting in most of our code, but in general we didn't use any 3rd. party code quality checkers as the code quality in the team was reasonably good.
+However, for larger projects it's recommended to enforce some code quality rules.
+In practice it's not that important which set of rules are enforced (as long as they are reasonable).
+A set of rules ensures consistency, and it's easier for the members to understand each others code.

 ## Version control